How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 Key Takeaways

-• NC median context: NC's median home price is ~$375,700 (Jan 2026) — cash offers range from $188K (lowball) to $338K (competing marketplace)
+• NC median context: NC's median house price is about $375,700 (January 2026); illustrative cash offers range from about $188K for a lowball to $338K for a strong, data-based offer.

 The Cash Buyer Pricing Formula